Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Space

-Safran has been a major contributor to Korean space programs for decades and remains a key partner for the ambitious Korea’s future space challenges by providing equipment for satellites and telemetry and data transmission systems for ground stations.
+Safran has been a major contributor to Korean space programs for decades and remains a strategic partner for the ambitious Korea’s future space challenges by providing equipment for satellites and telemetry and data transmission systems for ground stations.

 Safran and ArianeGroup, a 50/50 joint venture between Safran and Airbus, have provided various technologies for the Korean Space Launch Vehicles KSLV-1 and KSLV-2.